Alcaro/Arlib/subproj/gravelcube/sandbox/README.txt

 Another minor issue is that we're namespace init, so we can get grandchildren reparented to us, yielding zombies.
 This can be solved by creating an intermediate process that spawns the real one, then reaps children forever; or it can be considered too unlikely and inconsequential to worry about.
-Since zombies only show up if anything daemonizes or otherwise does stupid stuff, this sandbox is intended for short-lived utilities like gcc, and zombies aren't very expensive, we choose to accept a few of them (but there's a RLIMIT_NPROC in place to block too rampant abuse).
+Since zombies only show up if anything daemonizes or otherwise does something weird, this sandbox is intended for short-lived utilities like gcc, and zombies aren't very expensive, we choose to accept a few of them (but there's a RLIMIT_NPROC in place to block too rampant abuse).